How to create a social media report?

 Social media is a huge database of consumers’ needs and wants that could help you get ahead of your competitors.
 Social media report will help you provide your customers with the service they expect.
 To do that, you need to analyse the social media data.

-A well-structured social media report gives you the opportunity to discover social media insights.
+A well-structured social media report gives you the opportunity to discover social media insights and correctly assess your social media performance.

 So, let’s figure out what a great social media report should include!